webjsx/webjsx-router/README.md

 2. **Asynchronous Generators**: Rendering is done with an asynchronous generator, yielding dynamic JSX views as the state changes.
 3. **Declarative Routing**: Define routes and associate them with components using the `bloom-router` API.

+If you want to dive right into code, here's an [HN Homepage example](https://stackblitz.com/edit/bloom-hn) on StackBlitz.
+This article might also be interesting: https://webjsx.org/bloom/

 ## Installation

 To use Bloom in your project: